Lepimini/Embroidermodder/README.md

     python3 -m pip install dist/*.whl --force-reinstall

-This may help if you are running tests that require the `embroidermodder` command to be in your system `PATH`.
+This may help if you are running tests that require the `embroidermodder` command to be in your system `PATH` or you just want to use the latest version before it comes out for some particular feature.

 ## Documentation